shoedog/ReactReduxCRUD/README.md

+Basic Async CRUD app with Async Redux Actions and Reducers

-see package.json for run instructions
+See package.json for run instructions